kyleteeter/toast-exercise/README.md

 * Being able to sort and/or filter the liked form submission would also make things easier for the user once they have a lot of cards on display.

+### Tests

+All of the preset tests should pass for the app.

 ---

 # Toast Exercise